wilsonmar/oss-perf/tableau.md

 0. Click on a version, then your locale (en_US_US).

-0. Double-click on the "Sample - superstore.xls" file installed.
+0. Double-click on the <strong>Sample - superstore.xls</strong> file installed.

 <a id=“StartVideos”>
 ## Getting Started Videos</a>